pnp/PnP-Sites-Core/Core/Documentation.md

 ## Core.Framework.Provisioning.Extensibility.IProvisioningExtensibilityTokenProvider

-Defines an interface which allows to plugin custom TokenDefinitions to the template provisioning pipleline
+Defines an interface which allows to plugin custom TokenDefinitions to the template provisioning pipeline

 ### Methods